Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: METHOD

-This study applied a Wizard of Oz experimental design to ensure the safety of the experiment.
-Using a ghost driver trick~\citep{rothenbucher2016ghost}, a driver-less AV was simulated using an MV driven by a skilled driver.
-In general, cars in Japan are right-hand-drive cars.
-Therefore, the AV had to be simulated using the left-hand drive car.
-Specifically, Fig.~\ref{fig:exp_car} shows the experimental car used in this study, which is a left-hand drive car (Toyota Prius).
-In the left seat of the experimental car, an expert driver was hidden by a mirror film.
+To achieve the ghost driver trick, a left-hand drive car (Toyota Prius) was used to simulate an AV (see Fig.~\ref{fig:exp_car}) because cars in Japan are typically right-hand drive.
+In the left seat of the experimental car, the expert driver was hidden by a mirror film.
 Additionally, a dummy steering wheel was installed on the right side to ensure that the participants assume that the experimental car was a right-hand-drive car.
 The maximum speed of the car was limited to 8~km/h and the average speed was approximately 4~km/h.
 Particularly, this speed considered the experimental scene of the parking lot and the safety of the participants.

-An eHMI device was installed on the right rear of the windshield (see the left part of Fig.~\ref{fig:exp_car}).
-The message ``\begin{CJK}{UTF8}{ipxm}動きません\end{CJK}'' (``\textit{UGOKIMASEN}'') appears immediately on the eHMI after the AV stops.
-This message indicates that the car is stationary at that specific moment.
-After a pedestrian crosses the road, the eHMI blinks twice in two seconds intervals indicating that the car will move.
-After blinking, the eHMI is turned off and the car moves.
+An eHMI display was installed on the right rear of the windshield (see the upper part of Fig.~\ref{fig:exp_car}).
+The message ``\begin{CJK}{UTF8}{ipxm}動きません\end{CJK}'' (``\textit{UGOKIMASEN}'': the AV is stationary at that this moment) appears immediately on the eHMI after the AV stops.
+After a pedestrian crosses the road, the eHMI blinks twice within two seconds (1~Hz), indicating that the car will depart.
+Following the blinks, the eHMI turns off, and the car departs.